Product Description

 » Sidebands

-Note: If you would like to have a different atara sewn on, go to our Atara page and add an atara to your cart.
+Note: The Echt Turkish is made with no atara sewn on.
+If you would like one on the tallit, go to our Atara page and add an atara to your cart.

 The History of the Turkish Tallit